 The Company provides allowances for losses on its mortgage loans held for investment through an allowance for loan losses (a contra-asset account) and for mortgage loans sold to investors through the mortgage loan loss reserve (a liability account).
 The allowance for loan losses and doubtful accounts is an allowance for losses on the Company's mortgage loans held for investment.
 When a mortgage loan is past due more than 90 days, the Company, where appropriate, sets up an allowance to approximate the excess of the carrying value of the mortgage loan over the estimated fair value of the underlying real estate collateral.
-Once a loan is past due more than 90 days the Company does not accrue any interest income and proceeds to foreclose on the real estate.
+Once a loan is past due more than 90 days the Company does not accrue any interest income and proceeds to foreclose o n the real estate.
+Payments received after a loan is in nonaccrual status are credited first against the interest that was accrued before it reached nonaccrual status, then against the principal balance.
+If a loan becomes current again, the Company resumes accruing interest.
 All expenses for foreclosure are expensed as incurred.
-Onc e foreclosed, the carrying value will approximate its fair value and the amount is classified as real estate.
-The Company carries the foreclosed properties in Security National Life, Memorial Estates, and SecurityNational Mortgage, its life, cemeteries and mortuaries and mortgage subsidiaries, and will rent the properties until it is deemed desirable to sell them.
+Once foreclosed, the carrying value will approximate its fair value and the amount is classified as real estate.
+Mortgage loans require a current appraisal at the time of underwriting and funding.
+The Company's current policy is not to lend more than 80% of the appraised value unless third party mortgage insurance is obtained to insure the amount in excess of 80%.
+However, in prior periods loans were made in excess of the 80% threshold.
+If these prior period loans become delinquent more than 90 days, the amount in excess of 80% is provided for in the allowance for loan losses account.